 Across the world, we humans have created masquerade traditions that are both beautiful and startling.
 Whenever there’s the need for communities to process and incorporate a significant change, we turn ourselves into monsters, animals and spirits.

-On Sunday 3 November 2019 an extraordinary masquerade parade marched through the streets of Deptford, witnessed by hundreds of local watching agog.
+On Sunday 3 November 2019 an extraordinary masquerade parade of 300 people marched through the streets of Deptford, witnessed by hundreds of local people watching agog.
 It was a whirlwind of masks, fur, dancers, drums, pompoms, lions, sequins, leather and bells.

 Extravaganzas from local groups included IRIE!
-Dance Theatre and Goldsmiths’ Confucius Institute, as well as notable appearances from Artmongers x Heart n Soul, Deptford’s VietSchool, Bear Cubs and a magical mystery band.
+Dance Theatre and Goldsmiths’ Confucius Institute, as well as notable appearances from Artmongers x Heart n Soul, Deptford’s VietSchool, Bear Cubs and Les Zoings.

 This was the closing event for Deptford X 2019, and was funded by an Arts Council National Lottery Project Grant.
-If your school, community group or arts organisation want to join the parade in 2020, contact me at email@example.com.
+If your school, community group or arts organisation is interested in joining the parade in 2020, contact me at email@example.com.